 Search papers, labs, and topics across Lattice.

-Generative recommendation models can adapt to evolving user behavior without catastrophic forgetting by selectively updating item tokens based on a novel drift-detection mechanism.
+Generative recommendation systems can now adapt to evolving user behavior without catastrophic forgetting, thanks to a novel drift-aware tokenization method that selectively updates item representations.

 Hypergraph modeling of patient visits, coupled with contrastive pre-training, significantly boosts medication recommendation accuracy and safety by capturing complex relationships missed by traditional graph-based approaches.